aRav3n/gin-rummy-app/PRIVACY_POLICY.md

 ## Gin Rummy Score Tracker: Privacy policy

-Welcome to the Gin Rummy Score Tracker app for Android and iOS!
+Welcome to the Gin Rummy Score Tracker app for Android<!-- and iOS-->!

 This is an open source app developed by Andy Ryan.
 The source code is available on GitHub under the MIT license.